colour-science/colour-science.org/output/posts/the-importance-of-terminology-and-srgb-uncertainty/index.rst

-    green and blue) such that CIE XYZ tristimulus values can be determined from the RGB colour space values by forming a weighted combination of the CIE XYZ tristimulus values for the individual colour primaries, where the weights are proportional to the radiometrically linear colour space values for the corresponding colour primaries
+    green and blue) such that CIE XYZ tristimulus values can be determined from the RGB colour space values by forming a weighted combination of the CIE XYZ tristimulus values for the individual colour primaries, where the weights are proportional to the radio-metrically linear colour space values for the corresponding colour primaries

-    Note 1 to entry: A simple linear 3 × 3 matrix transformation can be used to transform between CIE XYZ tristimulus values and the radiometrically linear colour space values for an additive RGB colour space.
+    Note 1 to entry: A simple linear 3 × 3 matrix transformation can be used to transform between CIE XYZ tristimulus values and the radio-metrically linear colour space values for an additive RGB colour space.

     Note 2 to entry: Additive RGB colour spaces are defined by specifying the